 There are a few advantages of using an iPad rather than a MacBook.
 These include a touch screen that is both super portable and will let you use an Apple Pencil or stylus to draw, write, and enhanced navigation of the screen.
 It will also provide additional apps you can’t find on traditional devices, and most importantly the extreme portability and durability a tablet provides.

-Having an iPad or tablet in your car as a second device to your smartphone is extremely convent and fun to use.
+Having an iPad or tablet in your car as a second device to your smartphone is extremely convenient and fun to use.

 An iPad is more portable than a phone and more convenient than a Laptop.
 However a iPad is not “upgradable” the same way a laptop is.